datacommonsorg/import/README.md

 You can build and test the Java code from a Unix shell.

 Prerequisites:
-1. Download Java version 11
+1. Download Java version 11 from [here](https://www.oracle.com/java/technologies/javase-downloads.html#javasejdk)
 2. Check what version of Java Maven is using: ```mvn --version```
 3. If Maven is using Java version 16:
    - Open ```~/.bash_profile```